afnanalmohd/task_flutterr/README.md

 ## Folder Structure

- Project follows the Model-View-Controller (MVC) design pattern and uses GetX for state management.
-The primary directory structure consists of three main folders: common, core, and features.
+This Project follows the Model-View-Controller (MVC) design pattern and uses GetX for state management.
+The primary directory structure consists of three main folders: Common, Core, and Features.

 ```bash
 mbshir